Rate of Last Resort (RoLR) replaces Alberta's RRO

 How do I know if I’m on the Rate of Last Resort?

-Check your electricity bill and if you’re receiving your electricity charges from Direct Energy Regulated Services, EPCOR Rate of Last Resort or ENMAX Rate of Last Resort, then you are on the Rate of Last Resort.
+You can confirm by checking your electricity bill.
+If your bill lists Direct Energy Regulated Services, EPCOR Rate of Last Resort, or ENMAX Rate of Last Resort as your provider, you’re on the Rate of Last Resort (RoLR).

-Was I automatically switched from the RRO to the Rate of Last Resort (RoLR)?
+Was I automatically switched from the RRO to the Rate of Last Resort?

 I’m on the Rate of Last Resort.
 Do I have other options?

-Yes, we’ve got you covered!
-We offer fixed-rate plans with no exit fees, a combined bill and other promotions.
+Yes, you have options!
+We offer fixed-rate electricity plans with no exit fees, combined billing, and exclusive promotions.
 All you need to do is sign up for a fixed-rate plan online or give us a call at 1-855-452-8869.

 Customers are free to purchase natural gas services or electricity services from a retailer of their choice.
 For a list of retailers, visit ucahelps.alberta.ca or call 310-4822 (toll free in Alberta).